SritharanKalimuthu/BookStore/README.md

    npm run dev

+5. Again Navigate to the project Backend directory:

+   cd BookStore/Backend

+6. Install dependencies:

+   npm install

+7. Start the development server:

+   npm start

-5. Visit http://localhost:port in your browser to view the application.
+8. Visit http://localhost:port in your browser to view the application.

 ## Usage